Mundrabilla (meteorite): Composition

 The meteorite is 65-75% iron-nickel, including 35% by volume of troilite (iron sulphide), with inclusions of schreibersite, graphite and silicates, mainly olivine, pyroxene and potassium-rich plagioclase.

 Classification

 Mundrabilla is classified as part of the IAB group.
 The IAB group is often viewed as complex of many different groups.
 In this complex, Mundrabilla, Waterville, and Buffalo Gap form the "Mundrabilla trio" or "Mundrabilla grouplet" (a group of meteorites with less than 5 members).
 If two more meteorites with similar properties would be found they could form another group within the IAB complex.

 Superconductivity

 In March 2018, it was reported that evidence of tiny traces of low temperature superconductivity was found in the 12.4 t main mass of the Mundrabilla meteorite.
 The superconductor appeared to be an alloy of indium, tin and possibly lead.
-This mix was already known as 5 K superconductor but the find is a scientific breakthrough in other ways.
-The significance is that The best superconductor to find would work without need for any cooling.